datawire/forge/docs/docs/reference/customize-container-builds.md

 # Customizing Container Builds

-By default forge will automatically discover and build containers in the source tree of your service.
+By default Forge will automatically discover and build containers in the source tree of your service.
 You can customize several aspects of this by using the `containers` property of your service descriptor.